Baseball Makes An Early Pitch To Catch The Interest Of Black Players

 The decline in baseball participation begins long before adulthood, but there are efforts to change that.

-"Baseball is a sport that you need to learn the fundamentals of early in life," Senatorsss Satchel Paige president Andre Lee.
-"So, 4-years-old is right about the time you need to learn the game of baseball," Lee says.
+"Baseball is a sport that you need to learn the fundamentals of early in life," Senators Satchel Paige president Andre Lee says.
+"So, 4-years-old is right about the time you need to learn the game of baseball."

 Seven-year-old C.J.
 Coley and his two younger siblings took part in the clinic.
 C.J. says he's a fan of the Washington Nationals and he plays baseball because, "I think it's a good sport to get your muscles moving.
 I play every single base."